-To describe the patterns, we have adopted Christopher Alexander's pattern form: Name-Context-Problem-Solution-Example [7].
-Before going to the details of each pattern, we will overview the pattern language by summarizing each pattern's intent.
-Figure 1. shows the relationships between the patterns and highlights the two patterns described in this paper.
+Patterns overview To describe the patterns, we have adopted the Christopher Alexander's pattern form: Name-Context-Problem-Solution-Example [7].
+Before going to the detail of each pattern, we will overview the pattern language with a brief summary of each pattern's intent.
+For contextual purposes, all the artefact patterns are overviewed below and depicted in Figure 1 highlighting the two patterns described in this paper.